Program goals: To address the complex social issues contributing to HIV infection and to improve care of people living with AIDS.

 Promote healthy lifestyles by:

-Program goals: To foster the independence of people with mental illness and mental retardation, and to encourage a community-based system of care.
+Program goals: To foster the independence of people with mental illness and intellectual disabilities, and to encourage a community-based system of care.